jakub-mata/web-path/README.md

 This Javascript code mimics the famous traceroute command on Linux machines.

+## Installation

+Clone this repository and navigate to it in your terminal.
+The program requires NodeJS ()

 ## Description

 When you search for a website, your request takes a certain path around the internet.
 After running the script on a certain destination, this path will be logged out to the terminal.
 Individual hops are servers (or routers) which caught your request and sent it forward.